 Carl had the Malva pudding for dessert while I had the Moelleux au Chocolat au piment d’espelette et glace sésame noir or in English the Sweet chocolate with Espelette pepper and black sesame ice cream.

 If you are visiting Nimes, Elmarie’s L’Esclafidou has to be on your list.
 I can promise you that you won’t be disappointed, the entire menu and the service exceed our expectations.
-It is a little fancy, extremely cosy and warm hidden gem.
+It is a little fancy, a super cosy and a warm hidden gem.
 Elmarie and her staff really do make you feel homely like.